 The heat is created by naturally occurring radiogenic decay that heats the granite to more than 250 degrees Celsius.
 The granite temperatures in Europe are only 180 degrees Celsius.
 The granite belt in the Cooper Basin is fractured in horizontal layers and these fractures naturally contain water at very high pressures – up to 5, 000 pounds per square inch.
-Check out the birdlife at sunset on the flooding Cooper Creek before a delicious meal at the Innamincka Hotel, adjacent the famous old Mission station, restored as National Parks offices.Day 3 - A chance for an early walks and look at creek side birdlife - and quirky Innamincka - before we head for the S/ QLD border and Nappa Merrie Station (still owned by S Kidman & Co) to the Burke & Wills Dig Tree.
-Here Burke & Wills their support team waited 3 months and provisions were buried for the northern explorers.
-The support left 1 day before Burke & Wills return, and the supplies were not found leading to their demise.
+Check out the birdlife at sunset on the flooding Cooper Creek before a delicious meal at the Innamincka Hotel, adjacent the Australian Inland Mission hospital, restored as National Parks offices.Day 3 - A chance for an early walks and look at creek side birdlife - and quirky Innamincka - before we head for the S/ QLD border and Nappa Merrie Station (once owned by S. Kidman & Co) to the Burke & Wills Dig Tree.
+Here Burke & Wills support team waited 4 months and 5 days and provisions were buried for the northern explorers.
+The support left in the morning of the same day before Burke & Wills returned, but they were too weak to follow.
 Lots of history, and birdlife here on the infamous Cooper Creek.
 Heading south we travel through picturesque desert then sand hill country via Orientos, Santos and Sullivans Tank before crossing the border into NSW at the Warri Gate on the Dingo fence, and once again into the Sturt Desert.
 Taking in vast stony plains, the towering red-sand hills of the great Strzelecki Desert and the unusual flat-topped mesas around the Olive Downs, this park covers 340,000 hectares of classic outback terrain.
 Thanks to the protection of the dingo-proof fence, there are large populations of western grey and red kangaroos.
 We arrive Tibooburra for dinner & overnight at the local hotel in this most remote NSW desert town.

 Day 4 - Time to explore Tibooburra, and the Outdoor Pastoral Museum.
 Flat-topped mesas and fantastic views characterise the central Jump-Up country.
 Remnant gidgee woodland, the catchment system of the ephemeral Twelve-Mile Creek and gibber and grass-covered plains dominate the east, while 450 million year old granite tors surrounding Tibooburra form part of the southern boundary of the park.
 We leave town and head for Pooles Grave & Depot Glen where in 1845 Charles Sturts men were stranded and lay camp.
 Travelling south via salt lakes and vast plains we arrive Broken Hill late afternoon wth manay a tale to share.